PratikBhagat/pratik-bhagat/README.md

 - &nbsp;Graduate student at Savitribai Phule Pune University with a master’s degree in Electronic's and TeleCommunication, having a passion for the Software Development.

-- &nbsp;2+ years of experience working at various Organization on various languages and frameworks in a microservice.
+- &nbsp; 3.5+ years(at the time of writing the doc.) of experience working at various Organization on various languages and frameworks in a microservice.

 - &nbsp;Currently Co-op with Pandemic Life as a Software Engineer working with the Back-End team contributing towards the robust and error-less Software Product Development